mirko1075/sql-analizer/README.md

-# 🧠 DBPower Base - LLaMA Edition
+# 🧠 DBPower Base - Multi-AI Provider Edition

-**AI-Powered MySQL Query Analyzer with Local LLaMA Model**
+**AI-Powered MySQL Query Analyzer with Flexible AI Backends**

-A simplified, on-premise solution for monitoring and analyzing slow MySQL queries using rule-based detection combined with local LLaMA AI (no external API calls required).
+A simplified, on-premise solution for monitoring and analyzing slow MySQL queries using rule-based detection combined with AI insights.
+Choose between local LLaMA (100% private) or cloud providers (OpenAI/Anthropic) based on your needs.

 ---